I communicate and collaborate to create conservation success.

 I’m a conservation social scientist and a science communicator.
 I’ve been lucky enough to work on a large range of nature conservation projects all over the world, from seabird monitoring in Malta to cheetah conservation in Namibia.
 With a PhD in Biodiversity Management and a decade of experience as a conservation professional, I’m serious about protecting nature.
 I am first and foremost a scientist, but use evidence-based recommendations to support my communications.

 Skilled in strategic verbal and visual communications, I use the power of voice and photos to engage, inspire and inform.
 My written communication portfolio spans academic publications such as journal articles and book chapters to press articles for the general public and science communication on Twitter and RealScientists.

 I’m an expert verbal communicator too, where I tailor my message to the desired audience and objective.
 As a professional spokesperson, I’m trained in delivering succinct conservation messages via TV, radio and print interviews.
-Being passionate about engagement and outreach, I frequently giving talks and presentations to local and national audiences about my work and how they can become more sustainable.
+Being passionate about engagement and outreach, I frequently give talks and presentations to local and national audiences about my work and how they can become more sustainable.

 I also take photos.
 Almost all the images on this website were taken by me – except if there’s one with me in it (like the ones on this page) then chances are someone else took it.

-I’m a big fan of using social science to understand, inform and improve conservation interventions.
+I’m a big fan of using social science to understand, inform and improve sustainable development interventions.
 Having given training workshops, written journal articles and book chapters on the topic, I’m happy to help you with your conservation social science problem.